emiruz/adventofcode2022/README.md

 ## To do

-* A better solution to Day 16 would be to return the best score and the valves used.
-Part 2 can be calculated
-sequentially: calculate for the first player, set the valve rates found to zero, contract the graph, calculate for the second player.
-It should result in a solution which is faster, possibly shorter, and less exotic all at once.
-Target 1s, 4s for part 1/2 respectively.

 * Day 19 needs an early stopping heuristic.
 It should be possible to calculate an upper bound final score for any